 Hooper said it was a balancing act allowing 680 households to return.

-Tasman mayor Kempthorne thanked iwi for opening their marae to help.
+Meanwhile Tasman mayor Richard Kempthorne has thanked iwi for opening their marae to help.

 "It's really encouraging to know that we're very close to Wakefield residents being able to return home."

 Re-entry plans are also being considered for other affected valleys in the fire zone.

 A total ban remained in place prohibiting the use of machinery.